bartdesmet/csharplang/spec/expressions.md

 *  The index expressions of the *argument_list* are evaluated in order, from left to right.
 The result of processing the indexer access is an expression classified as an indexer access.
 The indexer access expression references the indexer determined in the step above, and has an associated instance expression of `P` and an associated argument list of `A`.

 Depending on the context in which it is used, an indexer access causes invocation of either the *get accessor* or the *set accessor* of the indexer.
 If the indexer access is the target of an assignment, the *set accessor* is invoked to assign a new value ([Simple assignment](expressions.md#simple-assignment)).
 In all other cases, the *get accessor* is invoked to obtain the current value ([Values of expressions](expressions.md#values-of-expressions)).

+> __Expression Tree Conversion Translation Steps__
+>
+> A indexer access expression
+>
+> ```csharp
+> obj[args]
+> ```
+>
+> is translated to an expression tree by first translating `obj` to an expression tree `objExpr` and by translating the argument list `args` to `argsExpr`.
+Note than translation of argument lists may insert cast expressions for required implicit conversions, and/or array initialization expressions for assignment to `params` parameters, classifying these expressions as compiler-generated (see [Argument lists](expressions.md#argument-lists)).
+Translation to an expression tree then proceeds as follows.
+>
+> For purposes of conversion to a query expression tree, if the indexer access expression is dynamically bound, translation fails and an error is reported.
+Otherwise, it is translated into
+>
+> ```csharp
+> Expression.Call(objExpr, accessorMethod, argsExpr)
+> ```
+>
+> where `accessorMethod` is an expression of type `MethodInfo` representing the `get` accessor method of the bound indexer.
+The `get` accessor can either be declared on the type of `objExpr`, or can be inherited from a base class.
+To locate the bound `get` accessor method, the class hierarchy is walked starting from the type of `objExpr`.
+>
+> Note that for purposes of compatibility, translation of query expression trees does not bind to `Expression.MakeIndex` factory methods, which return an `IndexExpression` that supports assignment.
+>
+> For purposes of conversion to a generalized expression tree, it is translated into
+>
+> ```csharp
+> Q.Index(info, objExpr, argsExpr)
+> ```
+>
+> where `info` is
+>
+> ```csharp
+> Q.IndexInfo(binder)
+> ```
+>
+> or
+>
+> ```csharp
+> Q.IndexInfo(getBinder, setBinder)
+> ```
+>
+> if the indexer access is dynamically bound, where `binder`, `getBinder`, and `setBinder` are expressions of type `Microsoft.CSharp.RuntimeBinder.CallSiteBinder` representing the dynamic operation(s) involved depending on the use site of the indexer access expression (in particular, two binders are needed for compound assignment), or
+>
+> ```csharp
+> Q.IndexInfo(default(Q.Flags), accessorMethod)
+> ```
+>
+> where the first flags argument is reserved for future use, and where `accessorMethod` is an expression of type `MethodInfo` representing the `get` or `set` accessor method of the bound indexer.
+>
+> If both a `get` and `set` accessor are available, it is left to the implementation which accessor method is passed to `IndexInfo`.
+This situation can arise for compound assignment expressions where the indexer is used both to read and to assign.
+Expression tree libraries should use the `MethodInfo` to locate the `PropertyInfo` of the corresponding accessor.
+>
+>> The limitation of passing a `MethodInfo` rather than a `PropertyInfo` object is due to restrictions in code-generation.
+In particular, it is easy to obtain a `MethodInfo` object through a `ldtoken` instruction and a call to `MethodBase.GetMethodFromHandle`.
+However, it is non-trivial to locate the corresponding `PropertyInfo` without performing complex code generation against `System.Reflection` APIs.
+>
+> Note that generalized expression trees may refer to an indexer using the `set` accessor.
+This supports `set`-only indexers used in assignment expressions.
+>
+> ***TODO***:
+> * Evaluate options for the dynamic case:
+>   * create a specification for the construction of `binder` (can also be used to specify `dynamic` behavior outside the context of expression trees) and consider making more properties on the `Microsoft.CSharp.RuntimeBinder` library types publicly accessable so expression tree libraries can inspect this info, or,
+>   * steer away from reusing `Microsoft.CSharp` and introduce a `IndexInfo` factory overload for dynamic binding (e.g. a `(Q.DynamicFlags flags, Type context, params A[] argumentInfo)` overload, where `A` is built through factory invocations as well), and,
+>   * define how to deal with compound assignment which requires a `GetIndex` and `SetIndex` binder; do we need both?

 ### This access